 This is a guide to Buddhist statues.

-Of course, you could write a separate book about each chapter in this text (and in part that actually has been done by other authors), but for the ordinary practitioner those books are often too detailed, while a general idea about what your Buddha image actually means and how you can use it can indeed be fun and aid in deepening your practice.
+Of course, you could write a separate book about each chapter in this text (and in part that actually has been done by other authors), but for the ordinary person those books are often too detailed, while a general idea about what your Buddha image actually means and how you can use it can indeed be fun and engaging.

 We hope to have found the right balance between detail and readability here.